FabioPereira92/ATBS_Ch.10-12_Final_Project/README.md

 # Price Tracker
 A program that accepts a file path, from the command line, for a .txt file containing URLs, extracts product name, current price and availabaility from each URL and writes/updates an Excel workbook, in a path obtained from the command line, with the results.
-It also generates a log file with info, warnings and errors for each run.
+It also generates a log file with info, warnings and errors for each run and prints a final summary in the console.

 ## Features
 - Scanning product name, current price and availability in URLs from a .txt file selected in the command line by the user.